-These symptoms are early indicators of what is referred to as the acute radiation syndrome, caused by high doces delivered over a short time period, which includes damage to the blood-forming organs such as been marrow, camage to the gastrolinetime system, and, at very high doces, can include damage to the central nervous system.
+These symptoms are early indicators of what is referred in as the neute radiation syndreme, caused by high does delivered ever a short time period, which includes damage to the blood-forming organs such as been marrow, camage to the blood-forming organs such as been marrow, camage to the gastuoninstants system, and, at very high dozes, can include disting to the swattal network mystem.

-3. What is meant by early effects and delayed or late effects?
+What is meant by early effects and delayed or late effects?